// collection runner

 Troubleshooting

-Later requests fail because variables are missing
+Later requests fail because a variable is missing

-• Verify the variable names in scripts match the placeholders used by later requests
+• Verify variable names in scripts match the {{placeholder}} used by later requests

 Execution order is wrong